argoproj/gitops-engine/README.md

 ## Proposals, specifications and ideas

-Would you want to propose one more feature and want to enhance the existing one?
+Do you want to propose one more feature and want to enhance the existing one?
 Proposals and ideas are in markdown docs in the [`specs/`](specs/) directory.
 To create a new proposal, simply copy the spec [`template`](specs/template.md), name the file corresponding to the title of your proposal, and place it in the